-Contact: Dana Cuellar, Dempsey 223, 695-3858, cuellard@sandhills.edu
+ADVISOR: Dana Cuellar, Dempsey 223, 695-3858, cuellard@sandhills.edu

 The student activities program at SCC is sponsored by the Student Government Association.
-Members of the SGA make a concerted effort to provide students with cultural, social, recreational, and service-oriented activities.
-Activities sponsored by the SGA include free food days, the annual Fall Fest and Spring Fling, holiday festivities, doughnuts during exams, student accident insurance, and scholarships and awards.
+Members of the SGA make a concerted effort to provide students with cultural, social, recreational, and service-oriented experiences.
+Activities sponsored by the SGA include free food days, national days, the annual Fall Fest and Spring Fling, holiday festivities, exam fuel during exams, student accident insurance, and scholarships and awards.
 The SGA is always looking for new ideas and is the students' voice at SCC.